iBug/iBug-source/_posts/2021/2021-10-23-linux-ipsec-with-ip-xfrm.md

 Big shoutout to my friend [@RTXUX](https://github.com/RTXUX) who originally came up with this idea!
 {: .notice--primary }

-Notice how Wireshark shows the "decrypted data" as a complete IP packet, and that the "Next Header" field in the outer ESP packet is 4 (IP-in-IP tunneling protocol):
+Notice how Wireshark shows the "decrypted data" as a complete IP packet, and that the "Next Header" field in the outer ESP packet is 4 ([IP-in-IP tunneling protocol][ipip]):

 ![Wireshark decrypted payload](/image/linux/ipsec/bonus-wireshark-decrypted-data.png)